connorjclark/hoten.cc/blog/_posts/2017-04-29-test-site-on-mobile-device-locally.md

 Pretty poor process.
 Not only are you mucking around in production just to test changes- this takes a long time!

 Instead, you can just run the site locally, as usual.
-If your mobile device and your computer are connected to the same network, you can simply connect to your computer using it's local IP address.
+If your mobile device and your computer are connected to the same network, you can simply connect to your computer using its local IP address.

 In your terminal, type `ifconfig` or `ipconfig` (depending on your OS).